-If you have questions about completing this form, please reach out directly to the Bias response coordinator Beth Martin Birky (574-535-7465 or AD14H), the Director of Health and Wellness Liz Andes (574-535-7484 or Wyse 118), a Student Life staff member, or any GC employee.
+If you have questions about completing this form, please reach out directly to the Discrimination response coordinators, Liz Andes (574-535-7484 or Wyse 118), a Student Life staff member, or any GC employee.

 Overview of Procedures

-The following procedures shall apply according to the status of the person accused of a bias-related act or incident.
-More detail about procedures are provided when meeting with the Bias response coordinator:
+The following procedures shall apply according to the status of the person accused of discrimination or harassment.
+More detail about procedures are provided when meeting with the Discrimination response coordinators:

-- Student: The Bias response coordinator and the Director of Health and Wellness will be informed when receiving information about a bias-related incident involving students.
+- Student: The Discrimination response coordinators will be informed when receiving information about an incident involving students.
 In cases where safety is involved, the Director of Campus Safety will be informed and may collaborate on developing a safety plan.
 In cases related to campus housing, the Director of Residence Life and Housing will be notified for any associated conduct issues.

-- Employee: The Director of Human Resources will also be informed if a bias-related incident involves a Goshen College employee.
-The Director of Human Resources will collaborate with the Bias response coordinator to provide resources, consider options, and, when requested, to coordinate an informal resolution or formal grievance process as outlined in the policy.
+- Employee: The Director of Human Resources will also be informed if an incident involves a Goshen College employee.
+The Director of Human Resources will collaborate with the Discrimination response coordinators to provide resources, consider options, and, when requested, to coordinate an informal resolution or formal grievance process as outlined in the policy.

-- Campus visitor or outside contractor: When a bias-related incident involves an non-GC contractor, volunteer, or temporary worker, the Vice President for Finance will be informed and will collaborate with the Bias response coordinator to address the situation and prevent it from happening again.
+- Campus visitor or outside contractor: When an incident involves an non-GC contractor, volunteer, or temporary worker, the Vice President for Finance will be informed and will collaborate with the Discrimination response coordinators to address the situation and prevent it from happening again.

-Sanctions for bias-related incidents may take different forms depending on the severity of the offense.
+Sanctions for incidents of discrimination or harassment may take different forms depending on the severity of the offense.
 In those situations where it is determined, following a thorough investigation, that a violation of this policy has occurred, appropriate action will be taken.
 Consequences may include the following: